-Voluntary manslaughter is a lesser-included charge of murder, meaning that when a prosecutor brings a murder charge, the jury can find the defendant guilty of voluntary manslaughter without the prosecutor needing to bring those charges.
+Voluntary manslaughter is a lesser-included charge of murder.
+So, when a prosecutor brings a murder charge, the jury can find the defendant guilty of voluntary manslaughter without the prosecutor having to bring those charges.

-A heat of passion killing refers to a murder in which the circumstances would have caused a reasonable person to be unable to control their actions.
-A commonly used example of a heat of passion killing depicts a person coming home and discovering his or her spouse in bed with another person.
-In that situation, the defendant may lose control of his or her actions and kill the third person.
-If the required elements are met, the defendant may face a voluntary manslaughter charge rather than a murder charge.
+A heat of passion killing refers to a murder in which the circumstances would have caused a reasonable person to become unable to control their actions.
+For example, let’s say you came home and discovered your spouse in bed with another person.
+In that situation, you lose control and kill the third person.
+If the required elements are met, you may face a voluntary manslaughter charge rather than a murder charge.

-Assault attempts that are severe, such as an attempt to shoot the defendant, can be enough to mitigate a murder charge to voluntary manslaughter.
-As in the above example, adultery is commonly accepted as an adequate provocation for voluntary manslaughter.
-In some cases, a spouse simply hearing about the adultery was enough to be considered provocation.
+Assault attempts that are severe, such as an attempt to shoot you, can be enough to mitigate a murder charge to voluntary manslaughter.

-Imagine that someone lives at home alone and hears someone moving in the next room.
-When the intruder begins to move toward the defendant's room and attempts to open the door, the defendant uses a gun to shoot through the door, killing them.
-Because it may be considered unreasonable to shoot through the door without knowing who was on the other side or what their intentions were, this case may be considered imperfect self-defense.
+Imagine that you live home alone and hear someone moving in the next room.
+When the intruder begins to move towards your room and attempts to open the door, you use a gun to shoot through the door, killing them.
+This case may be considered imperfect self-defense since it is unreasonable to shoot through the door without knowing who was on the other side or what their intentions were.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified voluntary manslaughter lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local voluntary manslaughter attorney to discuss your specific legal situation.